First responders arrive at an area burning by the Jennings...

 "We parked our engines, and the moment we stopped, we looked right, looked to the left, looked up and down, all you saw was orange," Wood said.

-East Meadow is one of the dozens of Long Island fire departments who have been traveling almost every day to Orange County to assist in the containment of the Jennings Creek fire, which has burned more than 5,000 acres of land since Nov.
-8. As of Tuesday, it was close to 90% contained, officials said.
+East Meadow is one of the dozens of Long Island fire departments who traveled almost every day to Orange County to assist in the containment of the Jennings Creek Wildfire, which has burned more than 5,000 acres of land since Nov.
+8. As of Wednesday, the fire had been largely contained.

-Nassau fire marshal Michael Utarro said at least 30 county fire departments have deployed to Orange County since Wednesday.
-The departments are joining many others in the tristate area who work a rotating 12 hour shift and then return as needed.
+Nassau fire marshal Michael Uttarro said at least 30 county fire departments have deployed to Orange County since Wednesday.
+The departments joined many others in the tristate area who worked a rotating 12-hour shift and then returned as needed.

 Wood described the first few hours containing the fire near the house as chaotic, as fire was "everywhere."